 Service learning programs are a win-win situation – they provide opportunities to help students succeed while enabling organizations to achieve their goals.
 Students participating in service learning programs are ready and willing to help your organization, and the Office of Civic & Community Engagement has the tools and resources to help you find them.

-The Manoa Service Learning Program has been connecting students and faculty with the community since 1994.
+The Office of Civic and Community Engagement has been connecting students and faculty with the community since 1994.
 We serve Hawaii by matching community organizations with students that can help them accomplish their mission.

 The first step toward partnering with a student volunteer is joining our contact list.
 Organizations are also able to reserve a table at our annual Volunteer Fairs on campus.
 Give us a call at (808) 956-4641, and we’ll provide the information you need to begin a successful relationship that benefits everyone.